9 Ways to Naturally Prevent Spider Veins

 To improve your circulation in the legs and prevent the appearance of spider veins you should schedule a regular massage.
 We recommend adding the following to your routine to boost its spider vein fighting power:

-- Use apple cider vinegar in your massage to prevent spider veins and afterwards apply a compress of vinegar to the area.
+- Use apple cider vinegar in your massage to prevent spider veins and afterward apply a compress of vinegar to the area.

 - Try an aloe vera gel in your massage, moving in gentle circular patterns and letting it absorb up to 15 minutes.